-Both gross and microscopic hematuria can have the same causes, and neither one is necessarily more serious than the other.
-Along with either type, you may notice other symptoms, such as pain, pressure, or burning when you urinate, abdominal pain, or back pain.
-Or, you may not notice any other symptoms.
+Both types of hematuria can have the same causes.
+Neither one is necessarily more serious than the other.
+With either type, you may have other symptoms, such as pain, pressure, or burning when you urinate, abdominal pain, or back pain.
+Or, you may not have any other symptoms.
 No matter how much blood is found, the cause of the bleeding needs to be identified.

 History and physical exam

-Lab tests may include urinalysis, a urine culture, a urine cytology, and other blood tests
+Lab tests may include urinalysis, a urine culture, a urine cytology, and various blood tests

 Magnetic resonance imaging (MRI) or MR urography